-Community associations are organizations that are formed to manage and maintain a specific community, typically a neighborhood or housing development.
+Community associations are organizations that are formed to manage and maintain a specific community, typically a neighborhood or housing development, which is often called common-interest development (CID).
 Each type of community association has its own set of rules, regulations, and fees.

 Oftentimes, the responsibility to acquire documents from a community association falls onto the escrow officers’ shoulders.
 The struggles include finding the HOA(s), and their contact information, communicating and following up with the HOA and the seller to make sure the documents are in good shape, and all dues are paid, which amounts to significant time spent on the whole document acquisition process.

 If the escrow officer fails to obtain the required community associations’ documents, it could potentially result in legal and financial complications for the buyer and the seller, and, in some cases, delays or even cancellation of the sale.

 Knowing the ins and outs of different types of associations ensures that the home closing goes smoothly and successfully.
 We created a guide to all the types of community associations to help you navigate the HOA world like a pro.